-These facilities would be developed before operations begin in the mid-2020s and would be capable of handling both domestic and international regular public transport services in addition to freight.
+These facilities would be developed before operations begin in 2025 and would be capable of handling both domestic and international regular public transport services.

 An indicative layout for Stage 1 is provided in Figure 5-1.

-Figure 5-1 Indicative airport site layout - Stage 1 development
+Figure 5-1 - Indicative airport site layout - Stage 1 development

 The scale of the Stage 1 development has been designed to match demand.
 However, the precise layout of Stage 1 would be the responsibility of the ALC and may differ from the indicative layout shown in Figure 5-1.
-Some other examples of terminal layouts that could meet the Stage 1 capacity requirements as set out in the revised draft Airport Plan are presented in Figure 5-2.
+Some other examples of terminal layouts that could meet the Stage 1 capacity requirements as set out in the draft Airport Plan are presented in Figure 5-2.

-Figure 5-2 Alternative Stage 1 terminal layouts
+Figure 5-2 - Alternative Stage 1 terminal layouts

-5.1.3 Long term development
+5.1.3 Long term airport development

-Incremental development of the proposed airport would be required at various stages as passenger demand increases and would include:
+Incremental development of the proposed airport would be required at various stages as passenger demand approaches and exceeds 10 million annual passengers including:

-- expansion of the terminal precinct; - continued growth of the airport support facilities and business development activities; - · improvements in transportation infrastructure on and into the site; and - development of a second runway.
+- expansion of the terminal precinct; - continued growth of the airport support facilities and business development activities; - improvements in transportation infrastructure on and into the site such as the development of a railway station; and - development of a second runway.

 The functional elements of Stage 1 would be designed so as not to preclude future expansion and to provide the required capacity for aircraft, passengers, cargo, and vehicle movements expected for the future.
-Flexibility and expandability have been considered in the geometry of the proposed airport and indicative facility layout to allow for its proposed staged development over the long term in line with increasing demand.
+Flexibility and expandability have been considered in the geometry of the proposed airport and indicative facility layout to allow for the proposed staged development over the long term in line with increasing demand.

-The Stage 1 runway is expected to reach capacity when passenger demand approaches 37 million annual passengers, around 2050, at which time a second parallel runway would be required.
-This is equivalent to approximately 185,000 annual air traffic movements.
-By around 2063, the total annual air traffic movements for the proposed airport is expected to be 370,000, serving approximately 82 million annual passengers.
+The Stage 1 runway is expected to reach capacity when passenger demand approaches 37 million annual passengers, around 2050.
+This is equivalent to approximately 185,000 annual traffic movements.
+By around 2063, the total annual traffic movements for the proposed airport is expected to be 370,000, serving approximately 82 million annual passengers.

-The Land Use Plan, as outlined in the revised draft Airport Plan, has identified an area as aviation reservation to provide for future development of a second runway positioned in the southern portion of the airport site.
-The second runway would be on a parallel 05/23 orientation approximately 1,900 metres apart from the first runway, permitting independent operations and maximising the size of the midfield available on the airport site, to be used for the terminal and other support facilities.
+To meet expected growth and additional demand beyond 37 million annual passengers, a second parallel runway 3,700 metres in length would be required.
+This is expected to be around 2050.
+The Land Use Plan, as outlined in the draft Airport Plan, has identified an area as aviation reservation to provide for future development of a second runway positioned in the southern portion of the airport site.
+The second runway would be on a similar 05/23 orientation and is anticipated to require a minimum of 1,900 metres separation from the first runway.

-Development beyond Stage 1 would be subject to further regulatory approval in accordance with the Airports Act, including any required environmental assessment, and are not assessed as part of this EIS.
-However, as Stage 1 clearly facilitates the development of these future stages, it is appropriate for this EIS to refer to the potential impacts associated with the long term development.
+These future stages beyond Stage 1 would be subject to further regulatory approval in accordance with the Airports Act (see Section 3.2.2), including any required environmental assessment, and are not assessed as part of this draft EIS.
+However, as Stage 1 clearly facilitiates the development of these future stages, it is appropriate for this draft EIS to refer to the potential impacts associated with the long term development.
 In this context, a strategic environmental assessment is provided in Volume 3.

 An indicative layout of the long term development is provided in Figure 5-3.
-This represents only one indicative layout for the long term development.